jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/darwins-finches.jpg)

 _[Charles Darwin's famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
-These birds are adapted to eat one type of food like bugs, seeds, or nuts.
+Each bird is adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 It's majic that keeps us creating, learning, and evolving new tools._

 - Note: Majić is my family name.
 I lucked out because it reads like "magic" in English.
 It may seem egotistical to coin "majic" as a term here, but I couldn't think of a better work (I swear).
 Primarily, the use of "majic" pays tribute to my parents.
 If you've liked this book so far, probably yours as well.